juliuspr/on-hornplaying/content/introduction.md

 The [Cultural](../cultural) perspective is about being.
 As horn players we are a part of a culture.
 Culture is where and when we live, the things and the ideas that surround us.

-In short: Our cultures shape our thinking.
+In short: to understand Horn Playing we need to see the interplay of these three perspectives.
+Our cultures shape how we think.
 Our thinking affects how we act.
 And how we think and act shape cultures in return.
 It's a perpetual circle.